andycroll/andycroll.com/_posts/2018/2018-10-14-a-scope-should-return-a-scope.md

 ## But why?

-This is more a case of code organisation rather than any change in how you’ll actual use your models.
+This change improves the organisation of your code, rather than changing how you’ll use your models

 When you call `.where` or `.order` it returns an Active Relation ‘scope’ that can be chained together with further scopes.
-You encourage flexibility and reuse if you maintain this behaviour where your own named scopes are able to be chained with others.
+You encourage flexibility and reuse if you maintain this behaviour where all of your own named scopes are able to be chained with others.

 ### Why not?

+You _can_ get by by just being careful which scopes you use together, there is no “rule” against using `.first` or `.last` inside a scope.

-This is just a helpful heuristic to organise your code.
-If you don't feel the organisational benefit, simply don’t use it.
+This is just a helpful heuristic to organise your code to guide your, or your co-workers, future use of the scopes you create.